God Himself, the Unique VII

 So our story ends.
 First, tell Me, what was this story about?
 To begin, there were a great mountain, a little stream, a fierce wind, and a gigantic wave.
 What happened in the first passage, with the little stream and the great mountain?
 Why have I chosen to talk about a stream and a mountain?
 (Under the mountain’s care, the stream never lost its way.
 They relied on each other.)
 Would you say the mountain protected or obstructed the little stream?
 (It protected it.)
 But did it not obstruct it?
 It and the stream watched out for each other; the mountain protected the stream and obstructed it, too.
 The mountain protected the stream as it joined the river, but obstructed it to keep it from flowing where it would, causing floods and bringing disaster to the people.
 Is this not what the passage was about?
 By protecting the stream and by blocking it, the mountain safeguarded the homes of the people.
 The little stream then joined the river at the foot of the mountain and flowed on into the sea.
 Is this not the rule that governs the stream’s existence?
 What enabled the stream to join the river and the sea?
 Was it not the mountain?
 The stream relied on the mountain’s protection and its obstruction.
 So, is this not the main point?
 Do you see in this the importance of mountains to water?
 Did God have His purpose in making every mountain, great and small?
 (Yes.)
 This short passage, with nothing but a little stream and a great mountain, lets us see the value and significance of God’s creation of those two things; it shows us, too, the wisdom and purpose in His rule over them.
 Is that not so?

 What was the story’s second passage about?
 (A fierce wind and the great mountain.)
 Is wind a good thing?
 (Yes.)
 Not necessarily—sometimes the wind is too strong and causes disaster.
 How would you feel if you were made to stand in the fierce wind?
-It depends on its strength, no?
-If it were a light breeze, it would be tolerable, as might a level three or four wind.
+It depends on its strength.
+If it were a level three or four wind, it would be tolerable.
 At most, a person might have trouble keeping their eyes open.
 But if the wind fiercened and became a hurricane, would you be able to withstand it?
 You would not.
 So, it is wrong for people to say that the wind is always good, or that it is always bad, because this depends on its strength.
 Now, what is the mountain’s function here?
 Is its function not to filter the wind?
 What does the mountain reduce the fierce wind to?
 (A breeze.)
 Now, in the environment that humans inhabit, do most people experience gales or breezes?
 (Breezes.)
 Was this not one of God’s purposes, one of His intentions in creating mountains?
 How would it be if people lived in an environment where sand flew wildly in the wind, unimpeded and unfiltered?
 Might it be that a land beset by flying sand and stone would be uninhabitable?
 The stones might strike people, and the sand might blind them.
-The wind might carry people into the air or sweep them off their feet.
+The wind might sweep people off their feet or carry them into the air.
 Houses might be destroyed, and all manner of disasters would happen.
 Yet is there value in the existence of fierce wind?
 I said it was bad, so one might feel it has no value, but is that so?
 Does it not have value once it has turned into a breeze?
 What do people need most when the weather is humid or stifling?
 They need a light breeze, to blow on them gently, to refresh them and clear their heads, to sharpen their thinking, to repair and improve their state of mind.
 Now, for example, you all sit in a room with many people and stuffy air—what do you need most?
 (A light breeze.)
 Going to a place where the air is turbid and filthy can slow one’s thinking, reduce one’s circulation, and diminish one’s clarity of mind.
 However, a bit of movement and circulation freshen the air, and people feel differently in fresh air.
 Though the little stream could cause disaster, though the fierce wind could cause disaster, as long as the mountain is there, it will turn that danger into a force that benefits people.
 Is that not so?

 What was the story’s third passage about?
 (The great mountain and the gigantic wave.)
 The great mountain and the gigantic wave.
 This passage is set at the seashore at the foot of the mountain.
 We see the mountain, the ocean spray, and a huge wave.
 What is the mountain to the wave in this instance?
 (A protector and a barrier.)
 It is both a protector and a barrier.
 As a protector, it keeps the sea from disappearing, so that the creatures that live in it may multiply and thrive.
 As a barrier, the mountain keeps the sea’s waters from overflowing and causing disaster, from causing harm and destroying people’s homes.
 So, we can say that the mountain is both a protector and a barrier.